How to check if your waste is international catering waste (ICW) and how to store, transport and dispose of it.

 - armed forces ships and submarines

-Food and drink is not considered ICW until it is no longer fit for human consumption or has been mixed with food waste.
+Food and drink is not considered ICW until it is no longer intended for human consumption or has been mixed with food waste.
+For example, a carton of milk is considered ICW only when thrown away.

-ICW is a high-risk category 1 animal by-product (ABP), unless it’s from planes, vehicles, or ships travelling in EU territory only.
+ICW is a high-risk category 1 animal by-product (ABP).

 When your waste is considered ICW

-Your waste is considered ICW if your vessel or aircraft travels outside the EU, even if you stocked up for the entire journey in the EU.
+Your waste is considered ICW if your vessel or aircraft travels outside the UK, Channel Islands and Isle of Man, even if you stocked up for the entire journey in the UK, Channel Islands and Isle of Man.

 How to store ICW